Lori Stokes: Career in New York City

 Stokes was paired with Robb Hanrahan who, at the time, also co-anchored the station's 5 p.m. news with Roz Abrams and had previously co-anchored the morning news.
 The new pair, who replaced anchors Nancy Loo and David Ushery, did not work as well as WABC had hoped they would.
 Hanrahan was taken off the morning news in December 2000 and replaced with WABC-TV's weekend sports anchor Steve Bartelstein.

 Stokes and Bartelstein proved to work well and eventually helped bring Eyewitness News This Morning back to the number one position it had enjoyed in previous years.
 The pair eventually took over anchoring duties for Eyewitness News at Noon, replacing Nancy Loo and David Ushery once again.

 For a brief time in 2003, Stokes was removed from the noon newscast and replaced with Sade Baderinwa.
 Stokes resumed anchoring the noon newscast when Roz Abrams left the station and was replaced by Baderinwa.

 From Tuesday, March 13, 2007, to Wednesday, July 4, 2007, (Independence Day), Stokes was the sole anchor of Eyewitness News This Morning and Eyewitness News at Noon.
 She was joined by a rotating roster of reporters from March until July when reporter Ken Rosato was chosen to permanently replace Steve Bartelstein.
 Rosato officially took over on July 9, 2007, as her morning and noon co-anchor.

 In fall 2010, the morning newscast expanded to begin at 4:30 a.m. and, in fall 2014, the noon news expanded to a full hour, which lengthened Stokes' and Rosato's already long days.
 As part of the expansion, WABC promised to relieve both of them of their noon duties in order to focus on the morning news.
-That promise was kept and, in June 2015, Stokes and Rosato handed over noon duties to David Navarro and Shirleen Allicot.
+That promise was kept and, in June 2015, Stokes and Rosato handed over noon duties to David Novarro and Shirleen Allicot.

 Lori Stokes left Eyewitness News in August 2017 and, on October 4, 2017, started her tenure as co-host of Good Day New York with Rosanna Scotto on Fox 5 WNYW replacing Greg Kelly.
 WNYW promoted Stokes to anchoring the station’s evening broadcasts in June 2021.

 Stokes retired from broadcasting on September 30, 2022.